Project Connect: CapMetro Rail Blue Line

-MetroRail Orange Line
+CapMetro Rail Orange Line

-The Orange Line, planned to be approximately 5.2 mi with 22 stations, will link North and South Austin. running from Tech Ridge to Slaughter along the North Lamar Boulevard and Guadalupe Street, connecting the UT campus and downtown before crossing Lady Bird Lake and heading south along South Congress Avenue to Slaughter Lane, running a very similar route as the current MetroRapid Route 801.
-The Orange Line will share most of its route with the Blue Line as it passes through downtown.
-The orange line will run at a frequency of every 10 minutes, but that frequency can be increased for special events if needed.
+Phase I of the Orange Line, planned to be approximately 5.2 mi with 9 stations, will link North and South Austin.
+The line would run from Oltorf Street to Lady Bird Lake along South Congress Avenue, before joining with the Blue Line and connecting to Downtown and the UT Campus, terminating jointly at 38th Street.
+The route would share a Phase I Priority Extension north to Crestview Station with the Blue Line, running a similar route to the current MetroRapid Route 801.
+The Orange Line will run at a frequency of every 10 minutes, but that frequency can be increased for special events if needed.
+On parts of the route where two light rail lines share the same tracks, trains will arrive every 5 minutes.

-MetroRail Green Line
+CapMetro Rail Green Line

 The MetroRail Green Line is a proposed 27 mi corridor traveling from downtown Austin to eastern Travis County and into Bastrop County, connecting Manor, Texas with downtown Austin by commuter rail.
-With new transit hubs and Park & Rides, the Green Line would operate along Capital Metro’s existing freight line between Austin and Manor, with a possible future terminus at Elgin, connecting suburban residents to central Austin.
+With new transit hubs and Park & Rides, the Green Line would operate along Capital Metro's existing freight line between Austin and Manor, with a possible future terminus at Elgin, connecting suburban residents to central Austin.
 The Green Line would interline with the Red Line between Downtown and Plaza Saltillo stations, where it will then split off, with the Red Line heading north and the Green Line heading east.